Starr Clark Tin Shop

 Starr Clark Tin Shop is a historic commercial building located at Mexico in Oswego County, New York.
 It is a two-story wood-framed vernacular building built about 1827 with Federal details.
 The tin shop measures 24 ft 4 in wide and 32 ft deep, with a 24-foot-4-inch-wide by 25-foot-8-inch-deep (24 ft by 25 ft) rear wing.
 Its owner, Starr Clark, was a widely recognized abolitionist and supporter of the Underground Railroad.

 It was listed on the National Register of Historic Places in 1982.

-The Mexico Historical Society has restored the shop and operates it as a museum that highlights its use as a working tin shop and as an hub for the abolition movement.
+The Mexico Historical Society has restored the shop and operates it as a museum that highlights its use as a working tin shop and as a hub for the abolition movement.